handrews/OpenAPI-Specification/src/oas.md

 It is RECOMMENDED that the entry document of an OAD be named: `openapi.json` or `openapi.yaml`.

 #### Parsing Documents

+In order to support [self-assigned URIs](#api-description-uris), implementations MUST parse each document in full to ensure that all OAS fields or JSON Schema keywords that assign URIs or URI fragments have been seen.

+[OpenAPI Documents](#openapi-documents) and JSON Schema [resources](https://www.ietf.org/archive/id/draft-bhutton-json-schema-01.html#name-root-schema-and-subschemas-) MAY define their own identifying URI using the [OpenAPI Object's](#openapi-object) `$self` field or JSON Schema's [`$id` keyword](https://www.ietf.org/archive/id/draft-bhutton-json-schema-01.html#name-the-id-keyword), respectively.

+Implementations MUST support resolving API Description URIs These identifiers are resolved based on the identity of each document or [resource](https://www.ietf.org/archive/id/draft-bhutton-json-schema-01.html#name-root-schema-and-subschemas-), which MAY be self-assigned using the [OpenAPI Object's](#openapi-object) `$self` field for [OpenAPI Documents](#openapi-documents), or JSON Schema's [`$id` keyword](https://www.ietf.org/archive/id/draft-bhutton-json-schema-01.html#name-the-id-keyword) for schema resources including standalone schema documents.

 In order to properly handle [Schema Objects](#schema-object), OAS 3.1 inherits the parsing requirements of [JSON Schema Specification Draft 2020-12](https://www.ietf.org/archive/id/draft-bhutton-json-schema-01.html#section-9), with appropriate modifications regarding base URIs as specified in [Relative References In URIs](#relative-references-in-api-description-uris).